Police show video of fatally shot teen possessing fake gun

 TEMPE, Ariz.
-(AP) — A suburban Phoenix police department is seeking to dispel rumors that officers planted a replica handgun on the body of a 14-year-old boy after he was fatally shot by an officer.
+(AP) — A suburban Phoenix police department on Wednesday played new body camera footage showing that a 14-year-old boy possessed a fake gun when he was fatally shot running away from a police officer.

-Tempe, Arizona, police on Wednesday showed reporters new body camera footage showing an orange-tipped fake gun underneath the teen's arm as an officer approached him after he was shot.
-The videos are not being released to the public and reporters were not allowed to record, only observe.
+Tempe, Arizona, police previously released a video of the incident, but showed reporters the additional video in an effort to tamp down a perception that the boy may not have had a weapon when he was shot.
+The new video, which was not being publicly released, showed Antonio Arce with an orange-tipped fake gun underneath his arm as an officer approached him after he was shot.

-The police effort comes after the owner of a truck the teen was in before being shot initially claimed no weapons were stolen.
+The police effort comes after the owner of a truck where the teen was seen before being shot initially claimed no weapons were stolen.
 He later said he wasn't sure whether guns were taken.

-The videos that were shown to reporters show a replica gun under Antonio Arce's bicep.

 Officer Joseph Jaen fatally shot Arce on Jan.
 15.